-The meditated choice for the rotational equilibrium axis makes the arm of the possibly unknown axial and shear forces vanish, thus decoupling the equations.
-Also, it is suggested to analyze the contributions to the rotational equilibrium with respect to a given axis by resorting to a projected view of the isolated substructure in which such axis is aligned with the line of sight, see Figure 1.3; the information lost in the projection are in fact of null relevance for the rotational equilibrium under scrutiny.
-Figure 1.2e depicts the equilibrium state of the isolated substructure, and the visual comparison with its 1.2d counterpart offers an overview for the components of internal action.
-A few final remarks follow.
+Also, it is suggested to analyze the contributions to the rotational equilibrium with respect to a given axis by resorting to a projected view of the isolated substructure in which such axis is aligned with the line of sight, see Figure 1.4; the information lost in the projection are in fact of null relevance for the rotational equilibrium under scrutiny.

+Figure 1.3e depicts the equilibrium state of the isolated substructure, and the visual comparison with its 1.3d counterpart offers an overview for the components of internal action.